Semester at Sea: 2020–present

-Fall 2020

-On May 12, 2020, Semester at Sea announced that the Fall 2020 voyage would not be sailing as planned because of the COVID-19 pandemic.
-The modified itinerary was scheduled to begin with an online program and continue with a condensed voyage beginning in late October.
-Voyagers were scheduled to embark in Tenerife, Canary Islands, sail on to Trinidad and Tobago, Belize, Colombia, Panama Canal Transit, Ecuador, and Easter Island (Chile), with final disembarkation taking place in Puntarenas, Costa Rica.
+The spring 2020 voyage was significantly altered due to the COVID-19 pandemic.
+Several planned ports were canceled and students disembarked early in Cape Town following a U.S. State Department travel advisory.
+Coursework was completed remotely.
+The fall 2020 voyage was canceled due to the COVID-19 pandemic.

+In May 2026, the Institute for Shipboard Education announced that the University of San Diego had been selected as Semester at Sea's next university partner.
+The first University of San Diego-sponsored voyage is scheduled for fall 2028.

 Academics

-Students attend classes in a number of subjects and disciplines, including humanities courses relevant to one (or more) of the countries on the itinerary, while the ship is at sea.
+While the ship is at sea, students attend classes in a number of subjects and disciplines, including humanities courses relevant to one or more of the countries on the itinerary.
 All students are required to take an interdisciplinary, core global-studies course.
-Although Colorado State University is the program's academic sponsor, Semester at Sea is open to students from any university.
+Although Colorado State University (CSU) is the program's academic sponsor, Semester at Sea is open to students from any university.
 Faculty members are drawn from colleges and universities throughout the United States and around the world.

 No classes are taught in port, and students can take Semester at Sea-sponsored trips or travel independently in the port country.
-Before arriving at a port, they are briefed on the culture and societal rules of the country they are visiting.
-At the port of call, guest speakers (including community leaders and American ambassadors) deliver lectures to the students and faculty.
-The pre-port briefing and guest lectures are intended to prepare students for their stay in the country.
+Before arriving at a port, they are briefed on the culture and customs of the country they are visiting.
+At pre-port events, guest speakers, including community leaders and American ambassadors, deliver lectures to the students and faculty.

-Lecturers and guests

-Notable lecturers and guests have included: